jlbradley1844/jlbradley1844.github.io/_posts/2017-05-03-community.md

+Is there any word more homespun and apple-pie than community?

 Today's society, particularly the urban societies most live in, is individualistic.
-In such a case, the world "community" takes on a particular warm glow.
+So it is unsurprising that the world "community" takes on a particularly warm glow.
 It may even be a nostalgic glow - thinking of bygone close-knit villages, or of established civic and church organizations of long ago.
 Those who grew up in small, close-knit communities where they were on the outside, due to religious beliefs,